gae123/sd2/README.md

 **Examples**
-A very simple configuration file is shown [here](https://raw.githubusercontent.com/gae123/sd2/master/examples/config-1/config.yaml) It will start two containers on a host called paros that run the ubuntu:16.04 image.
+A very simple configuration file is shown [here](https://raw.githubusercontent.com/gae123/sd2/master/examples/config-1/config.yaml) It will start two containers on a host called paros that run an image that has ubuntu 16.04, ssh and nginx.
 The first one will be called paros-0 and the second will be called paros-1.
+From the EH, you should be able to ssh to paros-0 and paros-1.
+You will find yourself in your own home directory in paros, using your username.
+On your EH you should be able to open a browser and point it to http://paros-0 or http://paros-1 and see the nginx page.

 > More coming soon...
 I know you cannot do much before I share some examples